Boiler Repair Bromley — Verified Heating Engineers

 A Gas Safe engineer diagnoses which system you have and where the fault sits before any parts are ordered.

-DIY gas work is a criminal offence and invalidates your home insurance.
+Carrying out gas work without Gas Safe registration is illegal and may invalidate your home insurance.

 Age and repair history are the primary indicators.
 A boiler under ten years old with a first-time fault is generally worth repairing.